 5.4.4.
-The Monitoring Officer - the Director of Business
+The Monitoring Officer

 The responsibilities of this post will be: -

 - a) Ensuring compliance by the responsible officer with the treasury management policy statement and treasury management practices and that they comply with the law. - b) Being satisfied that any proposal to vary treasury policy or practice complies with law or any code of practice. - c) Giving advice to the responsible officer when advice is sought.